MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-and-terminology.md

 # Activity Coordinator API and terminology

-The Activity Coordinator API **coordinates execution of deferrable tasks on a system**.
-Developers can use the API to get notifications when the system is in the desired state to run a particular task.
-This state is defined by a policy, which describes the optimal conditions of system resources to perform developer defined workloads.
-Developers subscribe to these policies to get start and stop notifications sent to a supplied callback, which they use to coordinate the execution of their deferred task.
+The Activity Coordinator API **coordinates execution of deferrable tasks, called activities, on a system**.
+Developers can use the API to get notifications of when to start or stop an activity based on a desired system state.
+This state is defined by a policy, which describes the optimal conditions of system resources while running an activity.
+Developers subscribe to these policies to have notifications sent to a supplied callback, which they use to coordinate the execution of their activity.

 >**Note** These notifications are to coordinate low priority or resource intensive tasks that can be deferred to a later time.
 If there is a high priority task that needs to happen irrespective of the system conditions, it should not rely on this API.